cloud-shuttle/flow-rs/docs/guides/QUICK_START.md

-# Leptos Flow Quick Start Guide
+# Flow-RS Quick Start Guide

 ## Overview

-Get up and running with Leptos Flow in under 10 minutes.
+Get up and running with Flow-RS in under 10 minutes.
 This guide walks through installation, basic setup, and creating your first interactive flow diagram.

 ## Installation